olgakudryavtseva25-a11y/AI-Product-Strategy-OlgaK/04-the-contract/golden-dataset.md

 ## HITL Architecture
 <!-- When does a human step in?
 What's the escalation path? -->
+Human support steps in when a rider reports fear, a scary ride experience, unsafe pickup, near-miss, accessibility issue, pricing dispute, emergency language, or repeated confusion.
+The escalation path is: AI assistant → support fallback → human support specialist → safety or billing review if needed.
 ## Red-Team Findings
 *What failure mode did your partner find that you missed?*
+The partner found that the assistant could recommend a pickup point that is technically legal but still feels unsafe to the rider, such as a poorly lit or isolated location at night.
+The fix is to add late-night and low-visibility pickup cases to the golden dataset and require recommendations to account for rider trust, visibility, and perceived safety.